 Why Employee Training and Development Matter

 Many small businesses see employee training and development as an expense, something that takes them away from the day to day tasks of running a business.
 That's easy to understand, since as a business owner, you are already busy.
 The trouble is that this can make you resent your new hire.
 Instead, try to view employee training as an investment.
 A good small business employee training and development program produces employees who understand and care about your business.
-This brings lower staff turnover, higher performance and a more resilient company.
+This brings lower staff turnover, higher employee performance and a more resilient company.

 6 Tips for Training Employees: Before, During and After